Effective results on linear dependence for elliptic curves: Introduction

-In this paper, we explicitly construct such an $x$-pseudolinearly dependent point $Q$ of $\Gamma$ provided that $s<r$ and give upper bounds for its canonical height, and then we also deduce lower bounds for the height of any $x$-pseudo\-linearly dependent point in some special cases.
+We give an explicit construction of an $x$-pseudolinearly dependent point $Q$ with respect to $\Gamma$ provided that $s<r$ and give upper bounds for its canonical height, and then we also deduce lower bounds for the canonical height of any $x$-pseudolinearly dependent point in some special cases.
+These upper and lower bounds are formulated in Sections~\ref{sec:T-up} and~\ref{sec:T-low} and proved in Sections~\ref{sec:upper} and~\ref{sec:lower}, respectively.

-More detailedly, we first briefly consider the existence problem of $x$-pseudolinearly dependent points.
-Further, essentially using a result of Gupta and Murty~\cite[Lemma~14]{GuMu}, we obtain an unconditional upper bound on the height of an $x$-pseudolinearly dependent point of $\Gamma$ if $s<r$.
-Then, using a result of Akbary, Ghioca and Murty~\cite[Theorem~1.2]{AGM} and under GRH we obtain a stronger conditional upper bound provided that $s \ge 19$ if $E$ is a non-CM curve, or $s \ge 7$ if $E$ is a CM curve.
-In addition, following some detailed theory on the number fields generated by some points of $E$ and applying the effective Chebotarev Density Theorem, we establish unconditional and conditional lower bounds for the height of such points in some special cases.